The Doctor: Family

 In spin-off media, several individuals related to the Doctor have made appearances, and do not appear in the television series, such as his grandchildren John and Gillian, who appeared alongside the First and Second Doctors in comics and annuals.
 Two different, conflicting accounts exist on the descendants of Susan after leaving the Doctor.
 In the audio play "An Earthly Child", it is revealed that Susan has had a half-human child, Alex Campbell, the Doctor's great-grandson.
 Alternatively, in the novel Legacy of the Daleks, Susan and her husband David adopt three children whom they name David Campbell Jr, Ian and Barbara; named after David himself, Ian Chesterton and Barbara Wright, respectively.
-Irving Braxiatel, a character first introduced in the novel Theatre of War, was initially hinted at, and later confirmed to be, the Doctor's biological older brother.
+Irving Braxiatel, a character first introduced in the novel Theatre of War, was initially hinted, and later confirmed, to be the Doctor's biological older brother.
 He has since become a recurring character, especially within the Big Finish spin-off audio series Gallifrey and Bernice Summerfield.

 In the novel Father Time, the Eighth Doctor, during his hundred-year exile on Earth, found an orphaned Time Lord girl named Miranda whom he adopted and raised until she was 16.
 In the novel Sometime Never..., she returned to the Doctor with her daughter Zezanne.
 She was also the central character in a three-issue comic book series published by Comeuppance Comics in 2003.
 Author Lance Parkin, who devised the character of Miranda, has hinted that her real father is a future incarnation of the Doctor which, if so, would make Zezanne the Doctor's biological granddaughter as well.
 The Virgin New Adventures novel Lungbarrow presents an alternative take on the Doctor's origins, suggesting that Time Lords are "loomed" in large batches of "cousins" and not produced via sexual reproduction.
 Lungbarrow portrays the Doctor as one of 45 cousins grown from his house's genetic loom as an adult.
 By contrast, the TV programme has shown Time Lords as children and stated that Time Lords can have sexual relationships.

 The concept of the Doctor being married has been explored in multiple stories.
 In "Blink", the Doctor mentioned that he was rubbish at his own wedding.
 In The Virgin New Adventures novel Cold Fusion, a Time Lord lady named Patience who was the widow of Omega, one of the founding-fathers of Gallifreyan society who fell into an anti-matter universe.
 Patience later met and married the Doctor and together they had thirteen children.
 Once their first-born son announced the arrival of a baby, the family was targeted by the Lord President, as the child was to be conceived naturally and only the Loom-born could inherit the Legacy of Rassilon; as a result, the Doctor's children were systemically culled.
 The Doctor managed to help Patience escape through the use of the Machine, a prototype TARDIS, after assuring that her daughter-in-law had given birth to a girl named Susan and promised that he would keep the child safely away from Gallifrey.